 - The Springs Resort & Spa: Luxury hotel with their own outdoor center, two separate hot springs sections and beautiful rooms with a stunning volcano view.

 If you’re on your honeymoon or want to splurge on a nice hotel, La Fortuna is one of the best places to do so!
-You can find a handful of luxury, five star hotels.
+You can find a handful of luxury hotels here.
+Read more about where to stay in La Fortuna here.

 Day 7, 8 & 9: La Fortuna